 1) individualized services to immediate family and friends of impacted individuals;

-2) outreach, community engagement, information and, as needed, referral services for the broader community as a whole; and
+2) outreach, community engagement, information, and, as needed, referral services for the broader community as a whole; and

-3) behavioral health and related support services to community members of all ages who are vulnerable to lasting adverse effects of exposure to violence.
+3) behavioral health and related support services to community members of all ages vulnerable to lasting adverse effects of exposure to violence.
 Responses are initiated in cases of gun-related homicides, any shooting or stabbing incident that impacts more than one victim and/or someone under the age of 18, or any traumatic event that impacts the broader community (for example, the suicide or accidental death of a youth or young child).

 MPDC works to foster a safe, vibrant neighborhood environment through multigenerational events like National Night Out, family movie nights, and community forums and dialogues.
 MPDC also holds monthly public safety meetings, connects residents and other community members with key health, education, and employment resources, and engages Block Captains, a team of resident leaders who conduct street outreach and serve as important liaisons among the community, MPDC, and other external public safety stakeholders.